skottydeveloper/Javascript/README.md

 # Javascript
 ## Summary
 This repository is a portfolio of code for the Javascript programming language.
-It consists of projects I have completed, during uni and in my own time.
+It consists of projects I have completed, during my time at university.

 ## Notable Projects
 ### eRestaurant Web Application